| Title: | Bayesian Sparse Estimation of a Covariance Matrix |

 where is the unconstrained prior given by

-is a threshold given by user.
+where , are sample correlations, and is a threshold given by user.

 For more details, see Lee, Jo, Lee and Lee (2022+).